emberjs/website/source/docs/handlebars.md

 });
 ```

-When we only have a few bindings to configure, like with `App.InfoView`, it is
+When we only have a few bindings to configure, like with `App.UserView`, it is
 sometimes useful to be able to declare those bindings in the template.
 You can
 do that by passing additional arguments to the `{{#view}}` helper.
 If all
 you're doing is configuring bindings, this often allows you to bypass having to